Snehashis-Saha/Salary-Processing-System/Salary Precessing System/Readme.md

 ## Implementation

-The application is implemented in C++ and consists of the following classes:
+The application is implemented in Java and consists of the following classes:

 - **Employee:** Abstract base class for all types of employees.
 It defines avirtual function ProcessSalary() which must be implemented by derivedclasses.
 It also maintains a static vector staffs to keep track of allemployees.